ARM-software/astc-encoder/Docs/OptimizationIdeas.md

 ### Exploit 1:1 weight modes

-The current code is generic and assumes reconstruction from multiple weighted color values, due to use of decimated weight grids.
+The current code is generic and assumes bilinear texel reconstruction from multiple weighted color values, due to use of decimated weight grids.
 For the 4x4 block size we actually get a high percentage of 1:1 weight grids, so it might be worth including a fast-path which can exploit this simplification.

+### Get bsd to store only useful partitions

+The current BSD stores full partition tables, but at smaller block sizes a high percentage are degenerate.
+For other data tables we now only store the active ones, so we should consider doing something similar there too to improve cache locality.

 ### Postpone full iterative refinement